1. What is the purpose of fasting

 8. What if someone has a chronic illness or is really old?

 People who suffer from a chronic illness or are very old such that fasting will cause them harm do not have to fast.
 However, since this situation will persist they must feed a poor person, two average meals, for every day of fasting they miss.
 In that way, they have earned the reward of fasting despite their inability.
+For 2022, it is estimated to be about $15 per day.

 9. Can I still fast when traveling?